-At times the student may have his or her grade reports, registration, transcripts, certification, or other information withheld because of financial obligations or other non-academic regulations.
-Such obligations must be fulfilled before a release can be made.
+The University may withhold student grade reports, registration permission, transcripts, certification, or other information withheld because of financial obligations or other non-academic regulations.
+Such obligations must be fulfilled before a release will be made.

 ACADEMIC DISHONESTY

 Students are expected to do their own academic work.
 Any student involved in cheating on a paper, an examination or in any other form of academic dishonesty will be subject to disciplinary action, including suspension or expulsion from the class, the student's academic program, or the University.